 355 Controls inside the pod.
 A hand reaches over and flips them.
 (1:24:23)

 You will notice the deep green of the lights that appears as Dave flips the switches off, cutting off communication with HAL and isolating them from him, or so he imagines.
 I've noted how green is a color that doesn't make an appearance in the film except for a couple of times.
-We see this deep green here and it has everything to do with the deep green helmet that Dave wears when he has blasted his way back onto Discovery One and walks through the ship to the brain center to disable HAL's memory.
+The helmet Dave wears when he has blasted his way back onto Discovery One and walks through the ship to the brain center to disable HAL's memory is deep green.

-Dave's sleeve is colored here so that it looks much like he is in his red atmospheric suit rather than his blue uniform.
+Dave's sleeve is colored here so that it looks much like he is in his red atmospheric suit rather than his blue-gray uniform.

 356 Poole and Dave inside the pod, the camera facing HAL.
 (1:24:23)